- Search-based groups: you define criteria (like brand or category) and Algolia automatically selects matching items from your .

 manage sponsored product campaigns, handle ad inventories, bidding, targeting, and reporting.

-RMPs provide APIs to fetch sponsored products for a search query or category,
+RMPs provide APIs to fetch sponsored products for a or category,

 which you can then inject into your search results at specific positions.